 f.
-Other initiatives
+Other ESG initiatives

-On May 2023, the Bank engaged the services of Landicho Abela & Co. ("Deloitte") for Sustainability Advisory Services in order to enhance the Bank's compliance with Environmental and Social Risk Management System (ESRMS).
-The said Advisory Services is expected to be completed in July 2023.
+On May 2023, the Bank engaged the advisory services of Landicho Abela & Co. ("Deloitte") to enhance the Bank's compliance with Environmental and Social Risk Management System

+(ESRMS).
+The said Advisory Services was completed on 29 September 2023 and recommendations thereof were incorporated into the Bank's ESRMS.

-Various trainings on Sustainable Finance and Environmental and Social Risk Management System (ESRMS) have been attended by the Bank's directors and management to equip their knowledge and skills on Sustainable Finance and in order to integrate ESG principles in the Bank's operations.
+Various trainings on Sustainable Finance and Environmental and Social Risk Management System (ESRMS) have been attended by the Bank's directors and management to equip their knowledge and skills on Sustainable Finance and to integrate ESG principles in the Bank's operations.